awslabs/amazon-cloudwatch-publisher/README.md

 *  Credentials would either have to be shared across systems or each system would require its own IAM user, which is both a security and management challenge

-Instead when used in production the script should authenticate as a Cognito user.
-To set this up requires creating some resources, which can be done by executing the `deploy.py` script using AWS credentials that have full permissions to run CloudFormation and create Cognito user and identity pools (basically Admin permission).
-Normally this step should be run on a system separate from those on which the publisher will run.
+Instead when used in production the script should use either the Cognito or IoT X.509 methods, both of which require some additional steps to set up their respective infrastructure.
+These steps should be performed on a system separate from those on which the publisher itself will run, since they require locally-configured AWS credentials with full permissions to run CloudFormation, create Cognito items, and create IoT devices and certificates.

-### Infrastructure
+### Cognito

+If using the Cognito authentication solution, the following tools are required:

+*  Node >=10.3.0
+*  AWS CDK (installed with `npm i -g aws-cdk`)
+*  Additional Python packages (installed with `pip3 install aws-cdk.core aws-cdk.aws-cognito aws-cdk.aws-iam passgen`)

-The deploy process executes by running `./deploy.py`, which uses the [AWS CDK](https://aws.amazon.com/cdk) to create the required infrastructure via code in the `infrastructure` folder.
+The deploy process executes by running `./deploy-cognito.py`, which uses the [AWS CDK](https://aws.amazon.com/cdk) to create the required infrastructure via code in the `infrastructure` folder.
 It also creates a set of users by reading from a text file named `systems.txt`.
-This file should contain a list of instance identifiers, one per line, that correspond to the systems that will authenticate into Cognito.
+This file should contain a list of instance identifiers, one per line, that correspond to the systems running the publisher that will authenticate into Cognito.

 The `systems.txt` file must exist, or the deployment will fail.
 Furthermore, the script will only add systems to the user pool that don't already exist.